Behavioral ecology: Environmental cues

 There are two simple rules that many animals follow to determine who is kin.
-These rules can be exploited, but exist because they are generally successful.
+These rules can be exploited, but they exist because they are generally successful.

 The first rule is 'treat anyone in my home as kin.'
-This rule is readily seen in the reed warbler, a bird species that only focuses on chicks in their own nest.
+This rule is readily seen in the reed warbler, a bird species that focuses only on chicks in its own nest.
 If its own kin is placed outside of the nest, a parent bird ignores that chick.
-This rule can sometimes lead to odd results, especially if there is a parasitic bird that lays eggs in the reed warbler nest.
+This rule can sometimes lead to odd results, especially if a parasitic bird lays eggs in a reed warbler nest.
 For example, an adult cuckoo may sneak its egg into the nest.
 Once the cuckoo hatches, the reed warbler parent feeds the invading bird like its own child.
-Even with the risk for exploitation, the rule generally proves successful.
+Even with the risk of exploitation, the rule generally proves successful.

-The second rule, named by Konrad Lorenz as 'imprinting,' states that those who you grow up with are kin.
+The second rule, named by Konrad Lorenz as 'imprinting,' states that those you grow up with are kin.
 Several species exhibit this behavior, including, but not limited to the Belding's ground squirrel.
 Experimentation with these squirrels showed that regardless of true genetic relatedness, those that were reared together rarely fought.
-Further research suggests that there is partially some genetic recognition going on as well, as siblings that were raised apart were less aggressive toward one another compared to non-relatives reared apart.
+Further research suggests that there is some genetic recognition as well, as siblings raised apart were less aggressive toward one another than non-relatives reared apart.

-Another way animals may recognize their kin include the interchange of unique signals.
+Another way animals may recognize their kin is through the interchange of unique signals.
 While song singing is often considered a sexual trait between males and females, male–male song singing also occurs.
 For example, male vinegar flies Zaprionus tuberculatus can recognize each other by song.

 Cooperation

 Cooperation is broadly defined as behavior that provides a benefit to another individual that specifically evolved for that benefit.
-This excludes behavior that has not been expressly selected for to provide a benefit for another individual, because there are many commensal and parasitic relationships where the behavior one individual (which has evolved to benefit that individual and no others) is taken advantage of by other organisms.
-Stable cooperative behavior requires that it provide a benefit to both the actor and recipient, though the benefit to the actor can take many different forms.
+This excludes behavior that has not been expressly selected for to provide a benefit for another individual, because there are many commensal and parasitic relationships where the behavior of one individual (which has evolved to benefit that individual and no others) is taken advantage of by other organisms.
+Stable cooperative behavior requires that it provide a benefit to both the actor and the recipient, though the benefit to the actor can take many different forms.